algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 | Expected Result | The correct behavior |
 | Severity | Importance of the Test |

-> The Severity labels mirrors [GitHub Issues](#github-issues) labels: High, Medium, Low and Critical
+> The Severity labels mirrors [GitHub Issues](#github-issues) labels: High, Medium and Low

+##### Test Software

+In order to verify each Tests Case we created a program that generate datasets.
+The programe generate 800 random unique pairs of landmarks and their distance, and write them in a .csv file.

 #### Test History